 Version 5.6.0 of Ajax Load More was released yesterday.
-This point release focused on code refactoring, modernization and new the Facet Filtering functionality found in the Filters Add-on.
+This point release focused on code refactoring, modernization, and new Facet Filtering functionality found in the Filters Add-on.

-Keep reading to find out what’s new in 5.6 and what’s coming up in the next release.
+Keep reading to discover what’s new in 5.6 and what’s coming up in the next release.

 🔥 What’s New in 5.6